jslater89/OpenTafl/README.txt

 8. Version history

+v0.2.4.7b (released 04/21/16):
+- Actually fix AI time use planning when down to overtime times, by reserving an extra half-second or second

 v0.2.4.6b (released 04/20/16):
 - Actually fix AI time use planning when think time is set to 0, since the previous fix was still broken